tundish/blue_monday_78/bluemonday78/w12_19780116_local/w12_latimer_arches_19780116.rst

     Birdsong.
 A sparrow is perched on the rim of a latrine.

-    Pull back through the splintered roof of a wooden cabin in the yard alongside Addison Arches.
+    Camera pulls back through the splintered roof of a wooden cabin in the yard alongside Addison Arches.

 .. property:: NARRATOR.state 19780117